thopl0/ImgUpload/README.md

 ### Building the Project

-Compile the typescript into ECMAScript and:
+Compile the typescript into ECMAScript and CommonJS:

 ```bash
 npm run compile